This page provides a detailed overview of the Google Cloud NetApp Volumes storage pools feature.

 Capacity

 NetApp Volumes lets you add or remove capacity to your volume as needed to adjust for any application changes.
 Capacity is allocated to storage pools and volumes, and can be modified.
-You can allocate the following amounts of capacity to NetApp Volumes storage pools and volumes.
+The following table shows how you can allocate capacities to NetApp Volumes storage pools and volumes for each service level.

 Volumes